This is a collection of blog posts in English, usually previously published on the multilingual Kalles kyrkliga kommentarer.

 Komola Begum, who had invited 11 persons including three women to the baptisms, told Compass that her husband’s life was spared only because she paid what the Muslims demanded.

+“My husband is a scapegoat – he simply does business,” she said.
+“But he was beaten for my faith and activities.”
 For three days after the baptism ceremony, Jamalpur district villagers announced through bullhorns the punishment Christians would receive for their activities, chanting among other slogans, “We will peel off the skins of the Christians.”
 They also shouted that they would not allow any Christians to live in that area.

 Johura Begum said that when she became a Christian 20 years ago, area Muslims beat her and forced her to leave the village, though she was able to return three years later.